 Your organization uses Microsoft Defender for Cloud to protect Azure SQL databases.
 You notice that a particular database is flagged with a high-severity recommendation to enable 'Advanced Data Security'.
 What does enabling Advanced Data Security provide?

-Explanation: Option C is correct because Advanced Data Security (ADS) includes vulnerability assessments, threat detection, and data discovery/classification.
-Option A is wrong because transparent data encryption (TDE) is a separate feature.
-Option B is wrong because ADS does not restrict network access; that is firewall or VNet rules.
-Option D is wrong because backup encryption is handled by Azure Storage encryption.
+Explanation: Advanced Data Security (ADS) includes vulnerability assessments, threat detection, and data discovery/classification.
+Option A is incorrect because restricting access to specific IP addresses is done via firewall or VNet rules, not by ADS.
+Option B is incorrect because transparent data encryption (TDE) is a separate feature for encryption at rest, not part of ADS.
+Option D is incorrect because backup encryption is handled by Azure Storage encryption, not ADS.

 +15 more Design security solutions for applications and data questions available